 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-- 2 lbs. chicken wings, thawed if frozen (Trader Joe's brand, or trim some of the fat and skin)
+- 2 lbs. frozen bone-in chicken wings, thaw in fridge 1-2 days (Trader Joe's brand, or trim some of the fat and skin from your favorite brand)

 - 1 tablespoon baking powder